Join the global

 The slanted roof of the blue building points skywards, with porthole-like windows scattered across its surface and a triangular opening reminiscent of a whale’s mouth.
 Abutting a busy highway, the building’s eye-catching blue colour draws attention from passersby.

-When the architects were given a jumbled plan for a new school that would host 2000 students between the ages of three and 18, they immediately thought about how awful it would be for children to remain in one fixed school building for so many years.
+When the architects were given a jumbled plan for a new school that would host 2000 students between the ages of 3 and 18, they immediately thought about how awful it would be for children to remain in one fixed school building for so many years.

 “We decided to break away from the current trend of school-as-megastructure,” say the architects.